-One of the more prominent features of Dartmoor is the tiny church perched on top of rocky outcrop known as Brentor, (see ill.
-1 here) for a dramatic early etching.
+One of the more prominent features of Dartmoor is the tiny church perched on top of rocky outcrop known as Brentor as can be seen from the dramatic early etching below.
 There are various versions of how the tiny church became to be built clinging precariously to the volcanic outcrop.
 The first version relates how a wealthy merchant was caught at sea in a violent storm.
 With gigantic waves crashing over his boat he feared he would never venture on land again and instead be cast down into the very depths of the ocean.
 The boat was being flung around like a cork in a bathtub and in desperation he vowed to any god or deity that could save him that if he could be safely delivered ashore he would build a church upon the first tract of land he saw.
 His prayers were answered and upon stepping ashore he saw Brent tor.
 Being a man of his word he built that promised church on top of the tor.

 The first recorded dedication of the church appears in 1155 and was to St. Michael although there was a slight confusion in 1740 when John the Baptist was recorded.
 It is thought that this mistake arose due to some confusion with parish feats day, Orme, 1996, p.137.
 It is probably no coincidence that many churches that are dedicated to St. Michael are found on high ground or had lofty steeples.
 Morris, 1998, p.56 draws attention to an interesting possibility and that is: In Gaul the cult of St. Michael came about by the complete substitution of him for the previously worshipped God, Mercury.
 Both were active in the heavens and each were said to protect souls.
 Mercury was thought of as a guardian of flocks and herds and this attribute would explain why so many church dedication to St. Michael are were found in upland, pastoral areas such as Brentor.
 Many of the sacred sites of Mercury were high places called Mercurii Montes and once St. Michael had replaced him the sites were known as St. Michael’s Mounts.
 Does this begin to sound familiar in the context of Brentor?
 Morris also notes that in both Gaul and Britain Mercury was equated with a ‘Celtic’ god called Lugos or Lugus an association which carried on into the Roman period.
 Now this god is also reflex of the Irish god Lugh or Lug, could it be possible that the early pagan inhabitants of the settlement at Brentor worshipped the god Mercury or some associated ‘Celtic’ deity and then replaced him with St. Michael when Christianity came to the area?